 2. Hike to a Breathtaking Waterfall

-Visit La Paz near Poás Volcano, north of San José, or stop by the stunning blue Río Celeste.
-For waterfalls you can swim in, hike to Nauyaca falls at the nature park down by Dominical on the Pacific Coast, or go to Llanos de Cortés just outside of Guanacaste.
+One of the most beautiful I have been to is the stunning, bright blue Río Celeste in the north.
+For waterfalls you can swim in, hike to the two-tiered Nauyaca falls at the nature park down by Dominical on the Pacific Coast, or go to Llanos de Cortés just outside of Guanacaste, an insane curtain of water spread across a giant rock wall with a shallow pool below.

 4. Soak in the Hot Springs of La Fortuna